PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   float32, checked finite, cast back to anchor dtype, and receives cloned anchor quantization.
 All three removable intermediates are now explicitly rejected when public before any tensor or edge mutation.
+- Leading-singleton Gather-to-Reshape cleanup accepts one signed integer zero in either a scalar or TFLite-legalized singleton buffer, because both select the only leading slice without changing element order or count.
+It requires axis zero after negative-axis normalization, batch dimensions zero, a statically fixed leading-one signature, exact rank-reduced tail shape and signature, matching dtype and quantization, one topologically later Reshape consumer at data input zero, and no public or duplicate-produced Gather output.
+All guards finish before the indexed Reshape edge is changed and the Gather is removed.
+Missing Gather/Reshape families still receive historical unused-tensor pruning without allocating an index, and the active `LayoutState` receives the same pruning at both production call sites.
 - Recurrent orphan-step alias repair has one Torch-free semantic owner in `passes/recurrent_alias.py`.
 Candidate discovery occurs before index construction, so graphs without the exact step-name grammar allocate no